Vamsi-Krishna-24/Big-Data-Analysis-in-Social-Media-sphere/README.md

 <!-- Post-Installation Operations -->
 <h3>🚀 Post-Installation Operations</h3>

-<p>After all the libraries are installed in the respective virtual environment, data operations such as data cleaning, filling the data, etc., are performed.</p>
+<p>After all the libraries are installed in the respective virtual environment, data operations such as data cleaning, filling the data, etc., are performed.
+Check out the <code>data</code> folder for the data used in this project and the <code>pandas</code> folder to see how the data is handled.</p>

 <!-- Resources & References -->
 <h3>📚 Resources & References</h3>